formahult/CapchaNN/README.md

 ## Running
 `./GenerateTraining [config file]`

-: Generates a training file to be used by FANN
-: The config file simply lists an image location and a label for the capcha image separated by a comma.
+Generates a training file to be used by FANN.
+The config file simply lists an image location and a label for the capcha image separated by a comma.

 `TrainFann [trainingData.txt] [NetworkName.net]`

-: Trains FANN using the trainingData.txt and saves the ANN to NetworkName.net.
+Trains FANN using the trainingData.txt and saves the ANN to NetworkName.net.

 `SanityTest`

-: Test on a small sample
+Test on a small sample